 5. A holistic view of the markets

 Finally, marketing intelligence leads to a holistic view of the markets.
 Simply put, this means that after deriving such marketing insights, one can see how very different market events are tightly interconnected.
+Digital marketing intelligence takes this further by providing continuous feedback loops that allow marketers to test, learn, and optimize campaigns in real time rather than waiting for quarterly reviews.
 This helps in determining market opportunity and improves the ability to forecast what is likely to come as well as reach one’s target market.

 Part of this move is seen in the steady increase in the number of social media users.
 This points toward the likelihood of companies investing even more in social media intelligence.
 Combined with such sensors as smartphones and other smart devices, social media is expected to be an even more important source for market intelligence than it is today.